When to Fire Mr./Ms. Wrong: Knowing When to Cut Ties in Executive Recruitment

 In a recent survey, we asked firm owners and managers a simple but revealing question: What are the top two or three issues keeping you up at night?
 Unsurprisingly, 90% of the responses revolved around hiring, firing, and onboarding.
 These are some of the most challenging aspects of managing an executive search firm or recruiting business, and in this series, we’ll explore these issues in depth.
 For additional insights, visit TheRecruiterU.com and receive a free audio series on The Seven Deadly Sins Recruiting Firm Owners Make and How to Avoid Them.

-One of the most frequent questions I receive is, “How do I know if it’s time to let a new hire go?” or, “How can I save a struggling recruit?”
+One of the most frequent questions recruitment leaders encounter is, “How do I know if it’s time to let a new hire go?” or, “How can I save a struggling recruit?”
 While the answer might seem straightforward in theory, executing it can be tough.
 If you find yourself uncertain about the right call, part of the issue could be on your end—you may not have clearly defined expectations.
 When expectations are unambiguous, the decision becomes far easier.

 Setting Clear Expectations from Day One